Photo: Sadique Alexander graduated from the Paralegal Program at Herzing College Toronto in March 2019

 Learn More About Paralegal Training at Herzing College

-Herzing College offers Paralegal programs at both the Toronto and Ottawa campus.
-The program is 12 months long, including a 4-week internship.
+Herzing College offers a paralegal diploma program at the Toronto campus.
+The program is 12 months long, including a four-week internship.
 Classes are available during the day and in the evening.

 Interested in more information?